 Muddiman notes the lack of the verb hypotassomenoi (“to submit”) in Eph 5:22, and points to 1 Corinthians 7:4, which states that neither a husband nor a wife has authority over their own bodies; instead, the authority of one spouse’s body belongs to the other spouse.

-Marshall has shown that all relationships between Christians should be characterised by humility, but not that they should be marked by reciprocal submission.
+But it seems to me that although Marshall has shown that all relationships between Christians should be characterised by humility, he has not demonstrated that they should be marked by reciprocal submission.

 This approach implies ‘servant leadership’ – the notion that even those who are in authority should submit to those under that authority.
 This interpretation is supported by Paul’s description of himself as becoming a slave to all, 1 Cor 9:19, and his instruction to the Galatian Christians to ‘serve as each other’s slave through love’, Gal:13.
 Thielman quotes Calvin: ‘Even kings and governors rule that they may serve.’
 Although husbands, parents, and others retain their authority, they exercise it with an attitude of service over those over whom they have been placed.